Designing Web Sites Using Pencil and Paper

 The web medium is a digital one, but all good ideas usually come from analog instruments that have been around for a very long time… pencil and paper.
 Any good web designer should be a practitioner of sketching page after page of thumbnails while they hash out their creative ideas.
 Simply put, nothing is faster at capturing and visualizing our creative thought patterns than the trusty old pencil and paper.
 And it makes the process of rendering a comp in Photoshop much easier if you already know what it is you are designing.

-To illustrate the process of how a visual web site design goes from an idea to a comp, I’ve scanned a sampling of sketches from a web design project.
+To illustrate the web development process of how a visual web site design goes from an idea to a comp, I’ve scanned a sampling of sketches from a web design project.
 Scroll down to see how ideas begin as loose sketches, get tighter as they begin to congeal, and ultimately make their way onto the computer screen.

 All of these sketches were completed on my paper of choice: Clearprint Fade-out design and sketch vellum.
 I prefer gridded paper, as it maintains some sense of order while I’m sketching.